jeromep01/SlidePanel/README.md

 Indicates whether the body content will moved accordingly to the space used by the panel you open (unless the panel is full sized).

+### no_scroll

+*Default value* : false

+Indicates whether you want to disable the scrolling effects when the panel is opened.

+### auto_close

+*Default value* : false

+Indicates whether you want to close automatically the panel if the user clicks in the HTML content.

+### animation_duration

+*Default value* : 0.5s

+Defines the duration of the animation.
+You can change the unit ('s') to a time unit valid.

+### animation_curve

+*Default value* : cubic-bezier(0.54, 0.01, 0.57, 1.03)

+Defines the animation as a mathematic operation.
+Change this to whatever you need.

+### toggle

+*Default value* : '#sliderpanel-toggle'

+Sets the id or class of the element that is used to open the panel by sliding.

+### exit_selector

+*Default value* : '.slider-exit'

+Sets the id or class of the element that is used to close the panel if the auto close is not activated.

 ## **How to use it ?**

 First of all, you must place a HTML element in the root layout inside of the body element.